Sri Lanka Institute of Information Technology

-Sri Lanka Institute of Information Technology (ශ්රී ලංකා තොරතුරු තාක්ෂණ ආයතනය; இலங்கை தகவல் தொழில்நுட்ப நிறுவனம்; also known as SLIIT) is a private university located in Malabe and Colombo, Sri Lanka.
-It specialises in various fields like technology and management.
+Sri Lanka Institute of Information Technology (ශ්රී ලංකා තොරතුරු තාක්ෂණ ආයතනය; இலங்கை தகவல் தொழில்நுட்ப நிறுவனம்; also known as SLIIT) is a non-profit private university located in Malabe, Colombo, and Pallekele, in Sri Lanka.
+It specialises in various academic and professional fields, such as computer science, information technology, and business management.

-SLIIT has three campuses.
-The main campus being based in Malabe, Metropolitan Campus in Colombo and the new Kandy Campus based on Pallekele.
+SLIIT has three campuses: the main one is based in Malabe, the second one (Metropolitan Campus) in Colombo, and the third one (Kandy Campus) in Pallekele.
 There are also four regional centers around the island.
-SLIIT is associated with several world class universities such as University of Queensland, Curtin University and Liverpool John Moores University.
-SLIIT offers more the 75 undergraduate and postgraduate degrees on a vast field ranging from Computer Science to Education.
-These degrees are either affiliated with a foreign university or offered by the SLIIT themselves under the approval from the UGC.
+SLIIT is associated with several international universities such as University of Queensland, Curtin University, and Liverpool John Moores University.
+SLIIT offers more the 75 undergraduate and postgraduate degrees on a vast field, ranging from informatics to education.
+These degrees are either affiliated with a foreign university or offered by the SLIIT themselves accredited by the UGC.

 SLIIT is one of the few Sri Lankan universities on the QS Asia University Rankings and Times Higher Education World University Rankings.
 It is the only non-state university to be named on both of the lists.

 History

 Foundation

-In the early 1990s with the rise of IT sector Prof. Lalith Gamage, who would eventually be the first president of SLIIT recognized the necessity of generating a substantial number of IT professionals in Sri Lanka to fulfill the increasing demand for such expertise.
-At the time, Prof. Gamage held the position of Senior Lecturer and was also the Director of the Computing Services Centre at the University of Moratuwa.
+In the early 1990s with the rise of IT sector, professor Lalith Gamage, who would eventually be the first president of the Sri Lanka Institute of Information Technology, recognized the necessity of generating a substantial number of IT professionals in Sri Lanka to fulfill the increasing demand for such expertise.
+At the time, Gamage held the position of Senior Lecturer and was also the Director of the Computing Services Centre at the University of Moratuwa.
 He drafted a proposal for creating an institute of information technology within UoM and forwarded it to Hon.
-Kingsley T. Wickramaratne, who was the Minister of Internal and International Commerce and Food at that time.
+Kingsley Wickramaratne, who was the Minister of Internal and International Commerce and Food at that time.
 In June 1998, the Ministry of Education and Higher Education and the Ministry of Internal and International Commerce and Food jointly brought a proposal to the Cabinet to have the Malabe institute funded by the Mahapola Trust Fund and provided with land.
 The Chairman of the MTF, who was always the Chief Justice, was consulted on this matter.
 Although the Cabinet agreed to the project in principle, the Ministry of Finance expressed concerns about the lack of qualified academics to teach at the new institute and the financial burden it would place on the Consolidated Fund.

-In 1999, Prof. Gamage requested a meeting with Mr. Wickramarathne, the Minister of Internal and International Commerce and Food, to discuss the creation of an institute.
+In 1999, Gamage requested a meeting with Mr. Wickramarathne, the Minister of Internal and International Commerce and Food, to discuss the creation of an institute.
 The meeting involved Ministry officials, professionals, and academics, and it was proposed to form a company limited by guarantee as an interim measure.
 This would allow for the project to move forward until cabinet approval was obtained, at which point the Government could take over the Institute and attach it to the University of Moratuwa.